Our Odyssey Routes

-This volcanic wonderland shaped and fueled the revolutionary thoughts of Ernesto ‘Che’ Guevara, born in 1928.
+This volcanic wonderland shaped and fuelled the revolutionary thoughts of Ernesto ‘Che’ Guevara, born in 1928.
 ‘The Man’ himself cuts a fascinating figure – equally revered and reviled around the world.
 Starting in Bariloche, Argentina, we follow in his footsteps; criss-crossing the Andes, circumnavigating the island of Chiloé and into the breathtaking lake districts and volcanoes of Patagonia.
 Then we pedal north along the exceptional Pacific Coast and explore the New World wine regions of Chile.

 Hannibal Barca, one of history’s greatest military commanders, was raised to hate all things Roman.
-In the 3rd century BCE he went on a fifteen year campaign – a clash of the ancient superpowers – rampaging through Italy, defeating army after army with tactical ingenuity.
+In the 3rd century BCE he went on a fifteen-year campaign – a clash of the ancient superpowers – rampaging through Italy, defeating army after army with tactical ingenuity.
 Follow his famous elephant-led surprise attack, over the Pyrenees into France’s Languedoc and Provence.
 Climb the Alps and descend into Italy’s Piedmont, Emilia-Romagna, Tuscany, Umbria and finally to Rome.
-Experience some of Europe’s most beautiful and breathtaking routes and infamous climbs, fueled by the diverse gastronomy of world-renowned cuisines and one’s own legs!!
+Experience some of Europe’s most beautiful and breathtaking routes and infamous climbs, fuelled by the diverse gastronomy of world-renowned cuisines and one’s own legs!!

-Richard I of England, also known as ‘Lionheart’ is remembered as an iconic hero of the Englishspeaking world.
+Richard I of England, also known as ‘Lionheart’ is remembered as an iconic hero of the English-speaking world.
 In the 12th century he led the Third Crusade against one of Islam’s greatest heroes, Saladin – it was the clash of the giants of medieval history.
 When Lionheart was returning home to France he was shipwrecked just off Venice.
 Follow in his footsteps from here, on a journey of escapades, imprisonments, ransoms, and battles, to his final resting spot at the Fontevraud l’Abbaye.